Yarin78/morphy/morphy-cbh/docs/types.md

 ### <a name="date">Date</a>

 A date is represented as a 24 bit word.
 A date might be incomplete; for instance only the year might be specified, or only the year and month.
+May also be stored as a 32 bit word, in which case the 8 upper bits are unused.

 | Bits | Description
 | ---- | ----